geoffthibeau/crx-ip/README.md

 1. All you need is the .crx file.
 Download that to your computer.
 2. Open chrome://extensions/ in Google Chrome.
-3. Drag the .crx file onto that page.
+3. Drag the .crx file onto the extensions page.

+###!important###
+You must drag the file onto chrome://extensions/.
+Dragging onto some other page, or double-clicking, will result in a warning from Chrome.

 Credits